FaithyOne/BOs-Cookies-Candy-and-Cakes/README.md

 ![Cookies, Candy and Cakes][logo]

 ⚠️ **Beta**: Use on copies / backups of your worlds.
 Balancing and internals can still shift during the ModJam.

 Welcome to a sweet journey full of secrets and adventure!
 Dive into a world where cookies, candy, and cakes are not just delicious, but also full of surprises.
 Whether it's Halloween, a holiday, or you just crave a little magic, your next adventure starts here!

 Created for the [SpookyJam 2025][spookyjam], it brings a cheerful and seasonal touch to your world with Halloween treats and sweets that can be crafted or found as rare mob drops.

 ## What awaits you? 🍪✨

-Every bite can be more than just a snack—sometimes, a little wonder is hidden inside!
+Every bite can be more than just a snack, sometimes, a little wonder is hidden inside!

 - Discover cookies in many flavors, from classic to mystic and cursed.
   Some are harmless, others unleash spectacular effects and animations,